Mouser-Electronics/Arduino-Nicla-Vision_SafeGear-Check/README.md

 # SafeGear Check: An AI Powered Safety Gear Detector with Nicla Vision

-SafeGear Check is a smart object-recognition system powered by Arduino Nicla Vision.
-This system checks for safety gears like helmets, vests, masks, etc in real-time to verify the workers are well equipped with all the required safety gear to prevent workplace accidents.
-This is a system that enables employers to first choose and set the required gear that the employees will need to wear.
-From there, the Nicla Vision will use the trained Edge Impulse AI model designed for object recognition to then check for the gear set by the employers.
-From there, the Nicla Vision will control the Adafruit Tower Light and Speaker as visual and voice feedback based on the detection results.
-All the results will be stored in a file for employers to review later.
-This system also has a web interface element with Visual Studio Code to create a web dashboard for employers to set requirements and a log in interface for workers.
-With SafeGear Check, let’s strive to ensure that all the workers are well equipped and protected before they enter hazardous environments and decrease the number of workplace accidents.

-### An Article about SafeGear Check
-- Here is a link to an article about SafeGear Check.
-It contains the instructions on how to design this system, including building the circuit and writing the code.
-Refer to this article for any questions - mouser.com/[urlforarticle]
+SafeGear Check is a safety-gear-detecting system that scans individuals as they enter a work area to ensure they are wearing the required personal protective equipment (PPE).
+The system employs the Arduino Nicla Vision artificial intelligence (AI) camera module and an AI model trained on Edge Impulse.
+The system includes lights and a speaker for visual and voice feedback based on the detection results.
+In this project, you will learn how to build the SafeGear Check system, including connecting the Nicla Vision outputs to a web interface to improve system efficiency.
+For more information, read the supplemental project article.

 ## Core Features
-  - Real Time AI Detection done by Nicla Vision
+- Real-time AI detection by an Arduino Nicla Vision
-  - Safety gear requirements can be set by the employer under "Employer Settings" by pressing push buttons on the circuit.
-This will update the Nicla Vision on what it has to check for.
-  - Interactive web dashboard for employers to set the required gear and employees to log in and get checked.
-Detection results will also be displayed here.
+- An interactive web dashboard that allows employers to define the required PPE, enables employees to log in and initiate a PPE scan, and displays detection results
-  - Visual and voice feedback provided by the tower light and speaker controlled by the Nicla Vision based on what it detects.
+- Visual and voice feedback controlled by the Nicla Vision based on detection results
-  - Automatically stores the worker login and their detection results for employer review.
+- Automatic storage of worker logins and their detection results for employer review

 ## Required Hardware
 - Arduino Nicla Vision